 Students do better when they can use graphic organizers such as mind-maps (clustering), charts, lists, or diagrams to help them outline and plan their work.

 It’s important for the struggling learner to be able to mark his progress.
-Provide a lesson-specific—rather than a one-size-fits-all—writing checklist for every assignment to walk him through self-editing step by step.
+Provide a writing checklist for every assignment to walk him through self-editing step by step.
 A checklist (such as the ones introduced in WriteShop Junior, or the comprehensive checklists found in WriteShop I) reminds him of every element that needs his attention.
 As he compares his rough draft to the checklist, he can make corrections and improvements.

 Have your child use colored pencils to circle or underline potential corrections.
 Each color can be used for a different strategy: capitalization, spelling, punctuation, repeated words, dull or vague words, etc. The colors provide students with a focus for editing and revising as they revisit their work for each task.